korfuri/awesome-monorepo/README.md

 * [GitLab CI](https://gitlab.com/gitlab-org/gitlab-ce/issues/19232) 11.4 supports running steps based on path changes.
 * [Symplify/MonorepoBuilder](https://github.com/Symplify/MonorepoBuilder) is a PHP monorepo management tool.
 * [Spago](https://github.com/spacchetti/spago) is a PureScript package manager and build tool powered by Dhall and package-sets.
-* [Tainted](https://github.com/kynrai/tainted) is a tool to determine which Go packages need to be rebuilt in a monorepo
+* [Tainted](https://github.com/kynrai/tainted) is a tool to determine which Go packages need to be rebuilt in a monorepo.

 ## Repository management tools